Basin Plan / Triennial Review / Amendments / Basin Planning Projects / Monitoring Programs / TMDLs / Bay-Delta

 Basin Planning Projects

-2021 Triennial Review Workshop - We began the 2021 Triennial Review with a June 21, 2021 public workshop.
+We began the 2021 Triennial Review with a June 21, 2021 public workshop.
 A document describing candidate Basin Planning projects is available for review (see list below).
-We will accept written comments on the candidate projects and suggestions for new projects up until and including July 8.
-In order to facilitate stakeholder comments on the projects, here are the criteria that will be used to rank the projects.
+Here are the criteria that will be used by Staff to rank the projects.

 |Water Board Mission (protect beneficial uses)||20|